 Extract Email Attachment Using AWS

 Email is the most primitive form of person-to-person communication in the post-internet era.
-It’s extremely common to receive attachments as part of an email.
+It’s prevalent to receive attachments as part of an email.
 In most cases, these attachments are meant to be manually processed by users for personal or professional reasons.

 However, even in today’s era of cloud computing, there are situations or scenarios where data is sent from legacy systems (on-premise) or legacy applications through email with attachments so that individuals can manually download these attachments and upload them to any cloud service.
-These attachments could contain important information that needs further extraction, processing, and analysis (or ETL).
+These attachments could contain important information needing further extraction, processing, and analysis (ETL).
 Below are a few such reasons or scenarios:

 • Lack of possibility to create API or queue-based communication with legacy CRM / HR / Finance systems.

 The core purpose of this article is to provide a way to extract email attachments using AWS Services.
-The article also provides options to create flexible pipelines in AWS to process email attachments.
+The article also provides options for creating flexible AWS pipelines to process email attachments.
 There are multiple steps involved in extracting email attachments using AWS Services, and these are detailed below:

-2. Configure Amazon SES (Simple Email Service) to send a copy of incoming email in raw format to a bucket in Amazon S3 (Simple Storage Service)
+2. Configure Amazon SES (Simple Email Service) to send a copy of the incoming email in raw format to a bucket in Amazon S3 (Simple Storage Service).

-3. Create AWS Lambda function in python to extract email attachment from raw email message
+3. Create AWS Lambda function in Python to extract email attachments from raw email messages.

-4. Configure S3 event notifications to invoke AWS Lambda on put event (when email in raw format is added to S3) to post the email attachment to another S3 bucket.
+4. Configure S3 event notifications to invoke AWS Lambda on the put event (when the email in raw format is added to S3) to post the email attachment to another S3 bucket.

 # 1 — Configure a dedicated email server using Amazon WorkMail